 This development application proposes alterations and additions to an existing dwelling at 10 Oakover Street, East Fremantle.
 The property is a Category B heritage property, but the proposed alterations do not impact on the front heritage dwelling.
 The rear section of the building which has some later additions is to be demolished.
 A new kitchen, dining, living area, bathrooms, bedroom, lounge, and outdoor living area are to be added to the rear of the dwelling.
-A new 2 car carport is to be added to the rear of the dwelling.
-A new 2 car carport is to be added to the rear of the dwelling.
+A new 2 car carport is to be added to the side of the dwelling utilising the existing driveway as well as a pool and shed, separate and to the rear of the dwelling.